 Desensitized and counter condition dogs to wearing a muzzle in order to make it a pleasurable experience.
 You don’t want a frustrated or irritated dog.
 You will feel better about your dog wearing one as well!

 Vet visits can be stressful to dogs for a number of reasons and bites are more likely to happen.
+Most vets appreciate that you have thought to muzzle your dog is there are any concerns.
 However check with your vet about whether they think muzzling your dog is a good idea during the visit.
 If your dog is aggressive to other animals, it might be possible to keep your dog in your vehicle until the vet is ready to see your dog.